 "It suddenly spun out of control as supporters pelted stones and the team left the scene leaving the vehicle there," the police said.

 Reacting angrily over the issue, Jagruti alleged local authorities have now begun to treat Haren Pandya as an "encroachment".

-"For the past ten years, the BJP government has done nothing to bring justice to my husband and now when I have brought my fight for justice to the poeple of his constituency, authorities have started treating Haren Pandya as an encroachment," she told a news agency.
+"For the past ten years, the BJP government has done nothing to bring justice to my husband and now when I have brought my fight for justice to the poeple of his constituency, authorities have started treating Haren Pandya as an encroachment," she told PTI.

-"So, why don't they remove every religious poster or of some social cause put up everywhere in the city?
-Did they see only those posters which has my husband's photo on it," she said.
+"So, why don`t they remove every religious poster or of some social cause put up everywhere in the city?
+Did they see only those posters which have my husband`s photo on it," she said.